7 Places to See Diego Rivera Murals in Mexico City

 Outside is a mosaic sculpture that measures 100 feet across depicting the God of Rain, Tláloc laying on his back.

 Inside, one of my favorite Diego Rivera murals is painted on the tunnel that leads to the water tank in the middle of the building.
-El agua, el origen de la vida (Water, the Origin of Life) envelopes the space, taking over all four sides and the floor of the tunnel.
+El agua, el origen de la vida (Water, the Origin of Life) envelopes the space, taking over all four sides and the floor.

 Fun Fact – Before this mural was created, the paint mixture was tested to withstand the constant stream of water that flowed through the tunnel and into the tank.